Atteng/AFIT-SC-Student-Companion/README.md

 ## Contribution
 I'll love to recieve your contributions and its very easy to contribute to AFIT SC.
 Just Follow these steps:
 1. Get the prerequisites ready.
-(Learn Kotlin and set up Android Studio.)
+(Learn Flutter and set up Android Studio/Visual Studio.)
 2. Fork this project into your own repository.
 3. Make your changes to that repository, and create a pull request.